actolonen/Lab_Public/README.md

+# General utilities
+[API_requests](API_requests) Code to request data from APIs used in various projects.

 # Analysis_Lab
 This repo is a collection of methods we use in lab to study the physiology, metabolisms, and genetics of microorganisms.
-It is organized into 5 project areas:
+It is organized into these project areas:

 1. [Growth](Growth) of cells in microplates, culture tubes, and fermenters.
 2. [DNA sequence analysis](DNA_Sequences) of genomes.